Anselmo21/TrashClassifier/README.md

-# Welcome to Group B's Trash Classifier Project
+# Welcome to the Trash Classifier Project

 ## Overview
 This repository is dedicated to an image classification project using machine learning.
 The goal is to develop a model capable of classifying images into various categories with high accuracy.